 8. Tea Tree Oil And Apple Cider Vinegar

 Apple cider vinegar (ACV) has no proven benefit for acne.
-However, anecdotal evidence suggests that it has skin-soothing and anti-inflammatory properties that may help in the treatment of acne.
+However, anecdotal evidence suggests that it has skin-soothing and anti-inflammatory properties that may help in the treatment of acne along with skin rejuvenation.

 What To Do: Mix 2-3 drops of tea tree oil with a tablespoon of ACV and apply it with a cotton ball as a toner.
 You may keep it on for 10-15 minutes before washing it off.
-Use it daily after cleansing your face.
+Use it daily after facial skin cleansing.